jsborjesson/lasp/README.md

 # Läsp

 A very simple Lisp implementation in Ruby.
-Run `lasp-repl` to play around with it.
+Run `lasp-repl` to play around with it, or `lasp path/to/program.lasp` to execute a Läsp file.

 ## Examples